 I’ve seen every Grammy broadcast since the mid 1980s, and though I often don’t agree with the winners, I’ve become something of an expert on the awards.
 For several years, one of my side gig was covering the Grammys for sites like examiner.com and totalmusicawards.com.
 I even got to attend the 2016 Grammys as a member of the press.

-On a trip to L.A. last month, I made my first visit to the Grammy Museum.
+On a trip to L.A. a while back, I made my first visit to the Grammy Museum.
 Located in downtown Los Angeles near the Staples Center, the 30,000-square foot facility is still fairly new, having opened in December 2008.

 Exhibits in the Grammy Museum

 The lobby is home to a psychedelic 1965 Porsche once owned by Janis Joplin that has since been restored to its original condition.

 The proper tour starts on the fourth floor, where a handful of Grammy Awards from over the years are on display, including the Beatles’ Album of the Year award for Sgt.
 Pepper.

 One of my favorite items in the museum is the collection of handwritten song lyrics, from artists ranging from Bob Dylan to 2Pac to Taylor Swift.
 The museum displays Swift’s original notebook pages with the words to her first hit, “Tim McGraw,” which I believe is still her best song.
 Taylor’s penmanship is fantastic, by the way.

 A special John Lennon exhibit includes a pair of his iconic glasses and the handwritten lyrics to “Happy Xmas (War is Over),” one of his most important songs.
 My favorite thing about handwritten lyrics is seeing the parts the artists crossed out as they were writing.